frederic-perez/AmE-dictionary/data/dictionary.md

 __uncrating__
 __uncross__ _v tr_ _Uncross our arms._
 __unction__ _n_
-__unctuous__ _adj_ :five::dart: /UNK-chuh-wus/ Unctuous is a formal word used to describe someone who speaks and behaves in a way that is meant to seem friendly and polite but that is unpleasant because it is obviously not sincere.
-It can also mean “fatty,” “oily,” and “smooth and greasy in texture or appearance.” _Politicians are often at their most unctuous during election years, full of empty promises made solely to win over certain voters._ _Braising chicken thighs with their skins on creates a rich, unctuous sauce that can be spooned back over the finished dish._
+__unctuous__ _adj_ :six::dart: /UNK-chuh-wus/ Unctuous is a formal word used to describe someone who speaks and behaves in a way that is meant to seem friendly and polite but that is unpleasant because it is obviously not sincere.
+It can also mean “fatty,” “oily,” and “smooth and greasy in texture or appearance.”
+Characterized by affected, exaggerated, or insincere earnestness. _Syn_ oleaginous, buttery, fulsome, smarmy, oily _Politicians are often at their most unctuous during election years, full of empty promises made solely to win over certain voters._ _Braising chicken thighs with their skins on creates a rich, unctuous sauce that can be spooned back over the finished dish._
 __uncured__ _v_ _Organic grass-fed uncured hot dogs._
 __undaunted__
 __undemosaick__ _v_ _Undemosaicked pixels._